 'Beth Brown provides fast, intelligent and pragmatic advice.
 You can't ask for a better service.'Legal 500 2020

-Beth Brown is a senior associate in the Pensions practice of the London office who, in 2019, was shortlisted for two Professional Pension Women in Pension awards.
+Beth Brown is counsel in the Pensions practice of the London office who, in 2019, was shortlisted for two Professional Pension Women in Pension awards.
 She provides advice to trustee and employer clients on all aspects of pensions with a particular focus on defined contribution governance, pensions insolvency and risk transfer matters.

 Beth trained at Mayer Brown and has undertaken two secondments to a pensions statutory fund, the Pension Protection Fund ("PPF") and a global pharmaceutical business, AstraZeneca, London.
 Beth is an active member of the cross-disciplinary pensions insolvency and pension risk transfer teams, advising on de-risking by pension funds, investments and restructurings.